baxrob/patr/README.md

 * WebKit broswers:
     * Google Chrome, version 16 and above
     * Chromium, and probably some of [these other WebKit browsers](http://en.wikipedia.org/wiki/List_of_web_browsers#WebKit-based)
+    * Safari, version 6 and above
 * Firefox, version 25 and above
-    * Safari, version 6 and above
+* [Barely, brokenly] iOS Safari and Chrom
 * Other: The mozFlashAudioContext.js wrapper falls back to a flash audio engine, based on [dynamicaudio.js] - though the audio and UI do not sync.

 <!--